Cristobal Aguilar: Background

-Aguilar, also known as Cristoval, was born in California in 1816 to Jose María Aguilar and María Ygnacia Elizalde.
+Aguilar was born on 1816, in Alta California, Viceroyalty of New Spain (now California, U.S.), to parents Jose María Aguilar and María Ygnacia Elizalde.
 The Aguilars lived in an adobe facing the Los Angeles Plaza on what is now North Main Street.
 This house was a prominent landmark that later served as the town calabozo, or jail, and then as the town's first hospital, in 1858.

 On October 31, 1848, Aguilar married Maria Dolores Yorba at the San Gabriel Mission.
 His wife was the daughter of José Antonio de los Remidios Yorba and María Catalina Verdugo.
 The Yorbas possessed vast land holdings including most of the Santa Ana Valley (in present-day Orange County, California).
 In the 1870 census, the Aguilars had four children living with them: Librada, 19; Jose M., 17; Matias, 12; Guadalupe, 10, and Rosa, 7.

 Aguilar could not speak English, but, as reported by Los Angeles historian H.D.
 Barrows in 1899, he "made a good and acceptable Mayor because of the general familiarity of citizens of all nationalities then residing here, with the Spanish tongue."